2007 Iranian arrest of Royal Navy personnel: Official briefings

 Iran's director general for Western European affairs, Ibrahim Rahimpour, said that the British boats had made "illegal entry" into Iranian territorial waters and that the personnel "were arrested by border guards for investigation and questioning".
 Mohammad Ali Hosseini, an Iranian Foreign Ministry spokesman, voiced his country's discontent at what he called "blatant aggression", accusing the United Kingdom of "violating the sovereign boundaries of other states".
 He further stated that Britain was trying to cover up the incursion.
 On 24 March, the Iranian Fars News Agency said the navigational equipment seized on the British boats shows the sailors were aware that they were operating in Iranian waters.
 On the same day, General Alireza Afshar, a top military official, said the sailors had confessed to illegal entry into Iran's waters.

 Foreign minister Manouchehr Mottaki said on 25 March that they were considering charging the British personnel with illegal entry into Iranian waters.
 On 29 March, the Iranian navy displayed captured GPS devices, saying that they indicated the boats were 450 m inside Iranian territorial waters at the time they were seized.
 It further stated: "After reading the information on their navigation equipment – the GPS seized from them – it was revealed that they had already intruded water borders of the Islamic Republic of Iran [5 times]".
 The chart that was used in the demonstration is marked at 29°51′9″N 48°45′11″E.

-According to the Ministry of Foreign Affairs, on 29 March British troops in Basra opened fire on the Iranian Consulate at 11:00 local time.
-It claimed the troops had besieged the consulate for two hours, but no injuries were reported.
-The attack was denied by Britain.
-Major David Gell, British military spokesman in Basra, said the incident was "geographic coincidence" after a British convoy was fired on and returned fire near the consulate.